abishekmuthian/open-payment-host/README.md

 ## Features

 - Customers can buy without logging in, Increases conversion.
+- Stripe support, Just add the price id for the product and rest is done automatically.
 - Square support, Just add the amount for the product and rest is done automatically.<sup>New</sup>
 - Multi-country pricing, Price changes automatically according to the user's location resulting in better conversion.
 - Mailchimp support, Customers are automatically added to a mailchimp list; Useful for sending newsletters.